fmerg/pymerkle/docs/api.rst

     tree = MerkleTree('merkle.db', algorithm='sha256')

-Both are designed to admit data in binary format and store them without further processing.
+Both are designed to accept data in binary format and store them without further processing.
 Refer :ref:`here<Storage backend>` to see how to implement a Merkle-tree in detail.

-The hash function used by the tree is parametrizable via the ``algorithm`` argument as shown above.
-The currently supported hash functions are *sha224*, *sha256*, *sha384*, *sha512*, *sha3-224*, *sha3-256*, *sha3-384* and *sha3-512*.
+The hash function is controlled via the ``algorithm`` parameter.
+The currently supported hash functions are *sha224*,
+*sha256*, *sha384*, *sha512*, *sha3-224*, *sha3-256*, *sha3-384* and *sha3-512*.

 .. note:: Requesting a tree with unsupported algorithm raises